 Support: The fundraising manager reports to the Agency manager.
 Resource materials complete with successful fundraisers and sample letters are included in the Fundraising section of the Agency Manager Handbook.
-The Regional Director of Development also serves as a resource for potential community connections and best practices.

 Benefits to Volunteer: Serving as fundraising manager for an Agency allows opportunities for developing marketable job skills, creating personal and professional relationships, directing your own volunteer time, making a tangible difference in the lives of individuals with intellectual disabilities, and more.